mcpengelly/instagram-saved-to-google-photos-album/README.md

 ### todo:

-~~- integrate with google photos api using oauth2~~ ~~- user friendly way of authenticating with google~~ ~~- upload images with google api~~
+~~integrate with google photos api using oauth2~~ ~~user friendly way of authenticating with google~~ ~~upload images with google api~~

+- batch uploading to google photos (rate limited the way its done now)
+- batch downloading from insta (rate limited the way its done now)
+- better separation of concerns
 - user friendly way of insta getting un and pw (env vars not ideal)
 - select a particular collection of saved photos on instagram (no available api?)
-- batch downloading from insta (rate limited the way its done now)
-- batch uploading to google photos (rate limited the way its done now)
 - graceful failures
-- better separation of concerns
 - transfer other types of insta data
-- stream photos directly to google photos?
+- stream photos to google photos?
 - filter insta photos?